vindaalex/multizone-thermostat/README.md

     multizone_thermostat: debug
 ```
 # Services callable from HA:
-Several services are included to change the active configuration of a satelite or master.
+Several services are included to change the active configuration of a satellite or master.
 ## set_mid_diff:
 Change the 'minimal_diff'
 ## set_preset_mode: